TomSchimansky/eyeCare/Readme.md

-# eyeCare
+# eyeCare - Concept

 <div align="center">
   <img src="documentation_images/eyeCare_screenshot_1.png" width="600"/>
 </div>

-This is a prototype program for tackling the Computer vision syndrome, which describes eye problems caused by prolonged screen usage like dry or itchy eyes.
+This is a prototype program for tackling eye strain caused by prolonged screen usage.
+Problems like dry and itchy eyes are partially caused by a reduce blinking rate when staring on a screen, which this program tries to address by giving a sound signal when no blinking is detected for a certain time.
+For this, the program uses the webcam, detects the face, crops out the eye regions and runs a classifier on the eye regions detecting an open or closed eye.

 ## Installation and usage